kstep/pushybullet/README.md

 Note, you may need to run the loop in some other (background) thread, as it's effectively infinite loop (until some exception, like network timeout, happens).

 You can get pushes, which produces an event, from event object itself.
+For any event you can get list of pushes with `ev.pushes()` call (always empty for Nop events, always yields single value for Push events).
-For `TickleEvent` object you can use `ev.pushes()` call with the same semantics as `api.pushes()` method above, except for `since` argument (it's already defined by event itself for you).
-For `PushEvent` object, just use `ev.push` property.
+For `PushEvent` object, you can just use `ev.push` property.

 By default `api.stream()` method hides "nop" events from you, as they are just heartbeat keep-alive events.
 If you want to get them anyway, use `skip_nop=False` parameter.